lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 #### [form_for](http://guides.rubyonrails.org/form_helpers.html)

-Be carefull, now your reviews URLs are all nested in `/restaurants/:restaurant_id` so that you cannot use `form_for` the same way you did yesterday.
+Be carefull, your reviews URLs are now nested in `/restaurants/:restaurant_id`.
+Hence, you cannot use `form_for` the same way you did with a non-nested resource.
+If you write:

 ```erb
 <%= form_for(@review) do |f| %>